5 things to do right now to get the most out of your podcast interviews

 “Big” podcasts aren’t the only thing worth your time.
 Though it might be fun to land a spot on one of the “name brand” podcasts, the truth is that most people listening to some of the biggest business podcasts aren’t always looking to take action — they’re more interested in entertainment.
 On the other hand, suppose you’re featured on a more niche podcast that caters to an audience of people who are genuinely looking for a product like yours.
 In that case, you’ll be able to nerd out a little bit on the show, impressing like-minded listeners with your technical skills and encouraging prospects to look into your product.

 Podcasts aren’t just an opportunity to talk.
 Podcast conversations can be an incredible source of “aha” moments.
-For example, when you’re participating in an interview, the podcast host might share something that will equip you to talk to prospects and customers differently — maybe even more clearly — about your product or service.
+For example, when participating in an interview, the podcast host might share something that will equip you to talk to prospects and customers differently — maybe even more clearly — about your product or service.

 5. Connect to a Qualified Niche

-Once you’ve spent time with broad audiences, discovered how telling your story on podcasts can help your company, and are ready to convert specific targets, then it’s time to look at shows with niche audiences.
+Once you’ve spent time with broad audiences, discovered how telling your story on podcasts can help your company, and are ready to convert specific targets, it’s time to look at shows with niche audiences.
 Here, things are a little more straightforward.
 Some think “niche” means “small,” but it doesn’t mean that the audience is small.
 Instead, a niche audience is that the podcasts they enjoy are intentionally more technical and delve deeper into their addressing topics.

 These audiences present a unique opportunity to connect more personally because the audience is closer to converting.
 By the time they’ve arrived at a particular podcast, they already know the market intimately, have defined their pain points, and are looking for the solution.
 The great opportunity here is that we seek to find podcasts for our clients that address the specific market, searching for the pain points your company addresses, leaving you to captivate the audience and draw them to your brand.